Melvunx/Projet-Teach-R/README.md

 })
 ```

-Install Symfony with the commande composer install
+Install Symfony with the commande composer install.

+I used React with TypeScript to have a solid code and limit the errors that I might encounter.

+I also use shadcn UI for the data table with products to have a modern and clean user interface.